 Brain Tumors: Treatment Questions

 You may also want to ask a friend or family member to go with you.
-He or she can take notes and write down the answers, and also ask questions you may not think of.
+They can take notes and write down the answers, and ask questions you may not think of.
 You can also ask your healthcare provider if you can record the conversation.
 Write the answers down in a notebook.

 Below are some questions to ask during your appointments.